git-town/git-town/website/src/preferences/sync-feature-strategy.md

 This can lead to an infinite loop if you do an interactive rebase that removes commits from the tracking branch while syncing it.
 You can break out of this infinite loop by doing a less aggressive rebase that doesn't remove the remote commits.
-Finish the Git Town command and then clean up your commits via a separate interactive rebase after the sync.
-At this point another sync will succeed because the commits you have just cleaned up are a part of your local Git history now.
+Finish the `git sync` command and then clean up your commits via a separate interactive rebase after the sync.
+At this point another sync will succeed because the commits you have just cleaned up are now a part of your local Git history.

 The rule of thumb is that pulling in new commits and cleaning up old commits must happen separately from each other.
 Only then can Git guarantee that pulling